Search by product name or hair type/concerns

 October 04, 2021

-Now that summer is coming to an end, you may notice that your hair color has changed a bit over the last few months.
+Now that summer has ended, you may have noticed that your hair color has changed a bit over the last few months.
 Depending on your natural hair color, or the color you started the season with, you might actually like your new hue.
 But if not, then you’re probably wondering how you can get rid of your new unwanted warm tones.